Liberal Democrat

 Source:FreeState MD

 Some people may think George W. Bush is the Democratic Party’s favorite punching bag.
-But the fact is President Bush has been out of office for over four years now, thank God!
-And he’s looking pretty good compared with today’s GOP.
-So he’s not as much fun to take shots at and make fun of, except when old videos appear about his presidency and some of the less intelligent things that he said.
-During that long and felt like indefinite presidency with one disaster after another, like going to war on bogus intelligence.
+But the fact is President Bush has been out of office for over four years now (thank God) and he’s looking pretty good compared with today’s GOP.

 This is a little difficult for me because that’s like coming up with best plays that Larry Bird ever made playing basketball.
 Or the best passes that Joe Montana ever thrown, or the best home runs that Hank Aron ever hit and so-fourth.
 Also I don’t live in Representative Bachmann’s House district or state, thank God, otherwise I would’ve moved or been kicked out of there, whatever came first.
 And I’m not in Congress myself so what I hear about her is from the national media or from blogs.
 But I can limit it two or three as someone who follows politics closely and has big annoyance when it comes to political hypocrisy and contradiction.

-What if I were a Republican today, first of all I would ask myself why am I a Republican today and if I could answer that question and I was still a Republican, I would want George W. Bush back leading the GOP.
+What if I were a Republican today, first of all I would ask myself why am I a Republican today and if I could answer that question and I was still a Republican, I would want George W. Bush back leading the party.
 And prey that he learned something from all of his dumb mistakes as President and didn’t repeat them.
-Because GWB looks like a God compared with today’s GOP and Michelle Bachmann represents the intelligence and information gap in the Republican Party.
+Because GWB looks like a God compared with today’s Republican Party and Michele Bachmann represents the intelligence and information gap in the Republican Party.
 And why they can’t win elections they are supposed to win easily going in.

 MSNBC: ‘U.S. Senator Jon Tester Backs Marriage Equality’